Policy Priorities Overview

 - Provide additional education, dialogue, and technical assistance for academic and research institutions and industry innovators, to accelerate bringing safe and effective therapies to patients; and

 - Support enforcement activities against actors that are making false claims and causing patient harm.

 - Provide federal and private sector support to optimize and scale manufacturing in the United States.

 - Gain consensus on specifications for release of cell products.

-- Gain agreement and adoption of standards and best practices to support the development, manufacturing, and delivery of regenerative cell therapies.
+- Gain agreement and support adoption of standards and best practices to support the development, manufacturing, and delivery of regenerative cell therapies.

 4. Payment Policy